Dante-010/chattr/README.md

 #### Notes

 This is not meant to be a real and working web application.
-It's just a simple personal project with the goal of trying out new technologies and having an insight into the challenges developers face when carrying out this sort of tasks on a daily basis.
+It's just a simple personal project with the goal of trying out a new framework, and learning how to set up a server.